 The short answer

-The Bible doesn’t say anything about computer programs, especially not the ones we are designing now in the 21st century (obviously) but the biblical authors’ warnings about the pagan practice of creating gods and the bans on divination should make us cautious about this new technology.
+The Bible doesn’t say anything about computer programs, especially not the ones we are designing now in the 21st century but the biblical authors’ warnings about the pagan practice of creating gods and the bans on divination should make us cautious about this new technology.

-What is “artificial intelligence”?
+What is “artificial intelligence?”

 ChatGPT, currently the most popular LLM (large-language model)

-Fortune-teller reading the palm of a woman, 1936
+Fortune-teller reading the palm of a woman, 1936.

-While predicting what you want to hear is a little bit like fortune-telling, when you start ”asking” such a machine questions about the weather, the stock market, or world events, then you very much are engaging in a kind of divination.
+While predicting what you want to hear is a little bit like fortune-telling, when you start asking such a machine questions about the weather, the stock market, or world events, then you are certainly engaging in a kind of divination.
 By creating LLMs, we’ve effectively built the most powerful divination method in human history; and though we might think we’re superior to our ancestors because we have machines while they were reading tea leaves or doing astrology, in reality, we’re all trying to do the same thing: predict the future so we can control it.

 Divination and magic in the Bible

 As I covered in my articles on the book of Enoch and the pagan God Tartak, the ancient Israelites and early Christians believed in the existence of the pagan deities.
-Their conception of the universe was that the highest God — the Lord of Hosts, the God of Gods, the God of Heaven — created all the lesser gods — the heavenly hosts, the “sons of God”, etc. These beings helped God oversee and manage the world, met regularly in assembly to discuss the affairs of the cosmos (see Job chapter 1), and even watched over specific nations.
-After the fall of the Tower of Babel, the Old Testament records that God divided the nations “according to the number of the sons of God” (Deut 32:8), which was traditionally understood to be a reference to the angelic beings that came to be called the “gods of the nations”.
-The issue is that, as recorded in the Book of Enoch, these creatures had their own “fall”: they became corrupt and enslaved to their appetites, and created the various religions of the pagan world as a means to obtain worship and sacrifices for themselves.
+Their conception of the universe was that the highest God—the Lord of Hosts, the God of Gods, the God of Heaven—created all the lesser gods: the heavenly hosts, the “sons of God,” et cetera.
+These beings helped God oversee and manage the world, met regularly in assembly to discuss the affairs of the cosmos (see Job chapter 1), and even watched over specific nations.
+After the fall of the Tower of Babel, the Old Testament records that God divided the nations “according to the number of the sons of God” (Deut 32:8), which was traditionally understood to be a reference to the angelic beings that came to be called the “gods of the nations.”
+The issue is that, as recorded in the Book of Enoch, these creatures had their own “fall”: they became corrupt slaves of their appetites and created the various religions of the pagan world as a means to obtain worship and sacrifices for themselves.

 The medium Erik Jan Hanussen (middle) at a séance in 1928.